vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/express-app-bitnami-skaffold-octant.md

 ---
-title: "Continuously Develop and Monitor an Express Application on Kubernetes with Bitnami, Skaffold and Octant"
-linkTitle: "Skaffold and Octant"
+date: 2020-01-30
 description: Continuously develop, test, and monitor an Express app with Bitnami, Skaffold and Octant
-date: 2020-01-30
-topics:
-- CI-CD
-- Kubernetes
+lastmod: '2021-02-05'
+linkTitle: Skaffold and Octant
 tags:
 - Bitnami
 - Octant
 - Skaffold
 - Kubernetes
 team:
 - Vikram Vaswani
+title: Continuously Develop and Monitor an Express Application on Kubernetes with Bitnami, Skaffold and Octant
+topics:
+- CI-CD
+- Kubernetes
 ---

 As Kubernetes' importance as a platform grows, developers are increasingly searching for ways to build and debug cloud-native applications on Kubernetes infrastructure from the get-go.
 Rather than first hacking on code in local (or virtualized) environments and then migrating it to cloud-native architecture, this new approach involves continuously developing, debugging and deploying containerized applications on a live Kubernetes cluster.